slick/slick/src/sphinx/lifted-embedding.rst

 .. includecode:: code/LiftedEmbedding.scala#aggregation1

+Note that these aggregate queries return a scalar result, not a collection.
-Some aggregation functions are defined for arbitrary queries:
+Some aggregation functions are defined for arbitrary queries (of more than one column):

 .. includecode:: code/LiftedEmbedding.scala#aggregation2